-Evaluations of interventions within development cooperation are almost always based on the evaluation criteria developed by OECD/DAC.
-This includes an assessment of whether an intervention is relevant.
+Evaluations of development cooperation interventions are almost always based on the evaluation criteria developed by OECD/DAC, one of which relates to the relevance of an intervention.
 One observation related to the evaluation criteria “relevance” is that practically all evaluations within Swedish development cooperation find that the intervention under evaluation is relevant.
-This is not necessarily a problem in and of itself, but it limits the usefulness and utility of the criterion if the results are always the same.
+This is not necessarily a problem in and of itself, though it limits the usefulness and utility of the criterion if the results are always the same.

-Against this background, this Working Paper explores the use of the relevance criterion in evaluations of Swedish development cooperation.
+Against this background, this working paper explores the use of the relevance criterion in evaluations of Swedish development cooperation.
 It critically investigates a number of recently conducted evaluations and a selection of other documents.
-Based on this investigation, he presents a number of suggestions for how the relevance criterion can be improved.
+Based on this investigation, it presents a number of suggestions for how the relevance criterion can be improved.